awsdocs/aws-freertos-docs/doc_source/userguide/dev-guide-freertos-kernel.md

 ### Stream Buffers<a name="rtos-stream-buffer"></a>

 Stream buffers allow a stream of bytes to be passed from an interrupt service routine to a task, or from one task to another\.
 A byte stream can be of arbitrary length and does not necessarily have a beginning or an end\.
 Any number of bytes can be written at one time, and any number of bytes can be read at one time\.
-You enable stream buffer functionality by including the `<BASE_DIR>/libs/FreeRTOS/stream_buffer.c` source file in your project\.
+You enable stream buffer functionality by including the `stream_buffer.c` source file in your project\.

 Stream buffers assume there is only one task or interrupt that writes to the buffer \(the writer\), and only one task or interrupt that reads from the buffer \(the reader\)\.
 It is safe for the writer and reader to be different tasks or interrupt service routines, but it is not safe to have multiple writers or readers\.